conradakunga/BlogCode/README.md

 # October 2022

+15 Oct - [Microsecond Precision In .NET](https://www.conradakunga.com/blog/microsecond-precision-in-net/) - How to handle microsecond precision in .NET and an improved way to do it in .NET 7

-14 Oct - [How To Order Classes And Records In C#](https://www.conradakunga.com/blog/how-to-order-classes-and-records-in-c/) - Using Comparers by implementing the IComparer interface to allow for flexible sorting of collectons of classes and records.
+14 Oct - [How To Order Classes And Records In C#](https://www.conradakunga.com/blog/how-to-order-classes-and-records-in-c/) - Using `Comparers` by implementing the `IComparer` interface to allow for flexible sorting of collectons of classes and records.

 13 Oct - [Tip - Simpler LINQ Ordering In .NET 7](https://www.conradakunga.com/blog/tip-simpler-linq-ordering-in-net-7/)

 3 Oct - [Tip - Using LINQ To Filter A List Of Strings Containing Words In Another List](https://www.conradakunga.com/blog/tip-using-linq-to-filter-a-list-of-strings-containing-words-in-another-list/)